groupserver/buildout/docs/groupserver-install.rst

 enable prepared transaction support carry out the following steps.

 #.
 Edit the PostgreSQL configuration file.
-On Ubuntu you must be ``root``
+On Ubuntu you must be
-   to edit this file, which is located at ``/etc/postgresql/9.1/main/postgresql.conf``.
+   ``root`` to edit this file, which is located in ``/etc/postgresql/9.3/main/postgresql.conf``.
+(The actual directory name may be different depending on the version of PostgreSQL you have installed; change the ``9.3`` to match your version as appropriate.)

 #.
 Find the line that reads